Charlotte FC defender dies after boating accident in Florida, officials say

 CHARLOTTE, N.C.
-(WJZY) — Charlotte FC defender Anton Walkes died early Thursday morning after a boat crash in south Florida, the club has confirmed.
+(WJZY) — Charlotte Football Club (FC) defender Anton Walkes died early Thursday morning after a boat crash in south Florida, the Club has confirmed.

 The 25-year-old was part of Charlotte FC’s inaugural MLS season.